CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 You cannot have buckets with other buckets inside them.
 You can however make use of so called _pseudo-folders_.

 If an object name contains a forward slash "/", it is interpreted as a folder separator.
-These are shown as folders listings when accessing the data through Pouta web interface.
+These are shown as folders listings when accessing the data through the web interface.
 These pseudo-folders are automatically added if you upload whole folders with command-line clients.

 For example, if you add two objects to a bucket
 ```bash
 fishes/salmon.png
 fishes/bass.png
 ```
-listing the bucket will show a folder called "_fishes_" and the two files within it.
+listing the bucket will show a folder called _fishes_ and the two files within it.

 &nbsp;